All photography provided by John Connors

-I am a curious New Jersey native, truck driver, freelance writer, photographer, blogger always planning my next adventure.
+I am a curious New Jersey native, truck driver, freelance writer, photographer, and ambitious blogger always planning my next adventure.
 I'm insatiably curious and find that two-wheeled exploration is what inspires me.

 The beginning: Where two-wheeled travel manifested.

 Born in Bergen County, New Jersey I have always had the desire to explore what is around me.
-As I grew older this inquisitiveness expanded to a much greater area.
-And with the desire for exploration my desire for two-wheeled travel also grew.
+From my humble exploratory beginnings escaping from the netted childs playpen in the backyard to riding as far as my Skyway BMX bike would take me, I grew older and this inquisitiveness expanded to a much greater area.
+And with the desire for exploration my desire for two-wheeled, motorized travel also grew.

 My family moved a few times growing up, and with the exception of living in Houston, Texas, most of these moves were around the Garden State.
 In these earlier years, my daredevil persona flourished once I was introduced to balancing and two-wheeled travel.
 I was gifted a Skyway bmx bike and from there I started racing amateur BMW at tracks in New Jersey.

 But it wasn't enough, it wasn't fast enough and I watched with envy as friends would pass me on their "dirtbike" motorcycles and ATV's.
 I saved up my newspaper delivery money and, against my parents' wishes, secretly purchased my first motorized transport - an early 1980's Honda XR80 that I kept safely chained up to a tree in the local woods free from the well-intentioned berating of my parents.
-That clandestinely progressed to a larger two-stroke dirt bike motorcycle to a three-wheeled ATV.
+That clandestinely progressed to a larger two-stroke dirt bike motorcycle to a three-wheeled ATV that gifted me with some broken bones and torn ligaments.
 At that point my hobby was discovered and reluctantly given up until I could pursue this moto passion as an adult.

 Adulthood: I can't stay in one place because there is always somewhere else.